-- be at least 18 years old; - be a citizen or permanent resident of Canada; - be of good character; - hold an undergraduate engineering degree from a Canadian Engineering Accreditation Board (CEAB)accredited program (or possess equivalent qualifications); - successfully complete PEO's Professional Practice Examination (PPE); and - demonstrate at least 48 months of verifiable, acceptable engineering experience, at least 12 months of which must be acquired in a Canadian jurisdiction under a licensed professional engineer (P.Eng.).
+- be at least 18 years old; - be of good character; - . hold an undergraduate engineering degree from a Canadian Engineering Accreditation Board (CEAB)-accredited program (or possess equivalent qualifications); - . successfully complete PEO's Professional Practice Examination (PPE); and - demonstrate at least 48 months of verifiable, acceptable engineering experience, at least 12 months of which must be acquired in a Canadian jurisdiction under a licensed professional engineer (P.Eng.).